Federal Aid Programs

 Federal Parent Loan (PLUS)

 Adrian College is processing PLUS loans through the William D. Ford Direct Loan program.
-This federal loan enables parents to borrow directly from the Federal Government up to the cost of attendance minus any financial aid.
-Repayment begins 60 days after loan disbursement and continues for up to 10 years.
+This federal loan enables parents to borrow directly from the federal government up to the cost of attendance minus any financial aid.

 Federal Supplemental Educational Opportunity Grant (SEOG)

-The Federal College Work-Study Program was established in 1964 as a form of “self-help.”
-Students with a large need receive an on-campus job assignment to help defray college costs.
+The Federal College Campus Employment Program was established in 1964 as a form of “self-help.”
+Students with a large need can obtain an on-campus job assignment to help defray college costs.
 Students who do not qualify for this program may receive assistance in locating other employment.

 Adrian College is processing Stafford loans through the William D. Ford Direct Loan program.
-In order to complete your Stafford Master Promissory Note (MPN) and Entrance Counseling, please click on the following link: Studentloans.gov.
-Once there, sign in by clicking “Sign In” under the “Manage My Direct Loans” heading.
-You will need to enter your Social Security Number, the first two letters of your last name, your date of birth, and your FAFSA PIN number.
-Once signed in, please complete both the Stafford Loan Entrance Counseling and the Stafford Loan Master Promissory Note.
+In order to complete your Stafford Master Promissory Note (MPN) and Entrance Counseling, please click on the following link: studentloans.gov.
+Once there, the student can login by clicking the blue “Log In” button on the top right, and entering the FSA ID.
+Once signed in, please complete both the Stafford Loan Entrance Counseling and the loan agreement for subsidized/unsubsidized loan (MPN).
 Both items must be completed before your loans can be processed.

-The maximum student loan is $3,500 per year for freshmen, $4,500 for sophomores and $5,500 per year for juniors and seniors.
-The actual loan amount depends on parental and student income and the amount of financial aid awarded.
+The maximum student loan is $5,500 per year for freshmen, $6,500 for sophomores and $7,500 per year for juniors and seniors.
+The type of loan (subsidized or unsubsidized) depends on parental and student income and the amount of financial aid awarded.
 The Unsubsidized Stafford Loan begins to accrue interest as soon as the loan is disbursed.
-For the Subsidized Stafford Loan the Department of Education pays the interest while the student is in school.
-Repayment is deferred until six months after the student ceases to be enrolled in college at least half-time.
+For the Subsidized Stafford Loan, the Department of Education pays the interest while the student is in school.
+Repayment is deferred until six (6) months after the student ceases to be enrolled in college at least half-time.
 The repayment period can be as long as 10 years.

 Michigan Tuition Grant